BruceEckel/WinterTechForum-hugo/ParishHall.md

-## Parish Hall Times Needed for Winter Tech Forum Conference
+## Parish Hall Times for the Winter Tech Forum Conference

 These are the actual times we will be using it; should allow probably 1/2 hour before and a few minutes after each time slot.